 - monitor compliance with or investigate breaches of legislation, including conducting interviews with management and staff

-An officer has the power to:
+Under Section 37 of the Food Act, an officer has the power to:

 - examine food intended for sale, labelling or advertising material, including opening packaging